HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn “…claim to be Christian “ is better in the third sentence.
+I am happy to lean “ a” is necessary before castle like “a castle.”

 ★★★★★